-Homemade Irish Cream Liqueur makes an amazing gift, and tastes better than the real thing!
-Perfect for celebrating St. Patrick’s Day or enjoying a nightcap anytime.
+Homemade Irish Cream Liqueur makes an amazing gift and tastes better than the real thing!
+It’s perfect for celebrating the holidays, St. Patrick’s Day or enjoying a nightcap anytime.

 Ireland is a magical place.
 I have visited once, when I was a teenager with my family.
 We spent the holidays there and enjoyed a rare White Christmas in Galway.

-The three things that stick out most to me about that trip and Ireland in general are the scenery, the people and the food.
+The two things that stick out most to me about that trip and Ireland in general are the scenery and the food.

 I remember the first time I tried Irish cream liqueur.
 My mom sometimes serves it as an after-dinner drink over ice, sometimes as a splash in coffee.